-Don’t you just love to learn new crochet stitches?
-I recently learned the Moss stitch (a.k.a. the Granite stitch a.k.a. the Linen stitch a.k.a. the Woven stitch) and I fell just a little bit (or a lot bit?) in love.
+Don’t you just love learning new crochet stitches?
+The Moss stitch (a.k.a. the Granite stitch a.k.a. the Linen stitch a.k.a. the Woven stitch) is a stitch you just can’t help but to love.
 The Moss stitch is a combination of two of the most basic crochet stitches: the single crochet and the chain stitch.
 Yes, it really is that easy!

 Would you prefer to learn with the Moss stitch video tutorial?